gioui/giouiorg/content/doc/faq.md

 feature set focused on its projects.

 Note that even ignoring the above arguments, there is not a clear alternative.
-For example, the Go project iself supports GitHub contributions, but only as a bridge to its preferred code review tool Gerrit.
+For example, the Go project itself supports GitHub contributions, but only as a bridge to its preferred code review tool Gerrit.